QED based on eight-dimensional spinorial wave equation of the electromagnetic field and the emergence of quantum gravity: Spinorial Maxwell equation

-The eight-component photon spinor wavefunction in Eq.~\eqref{eq:wavefunctions} can be compared to previous approaches to construct a photon wavefunction.
-One conventional approach is to use the electromagnetic vector potential or four-potential in the role of the photon wavefunction \cite{Landau1982}.
-The Lorentz transformation of this photon wavefunction predicts, for a radiation field in a general inertial frame, unobserved longitudinal and scalar photons \cite{Gupta1950,Yang2022}.
-The present eight-component photon spinor wavefunction $\Psi$ is seen to be a generalization of the six-component photon wavefunction $\sqrt{\frac{\varepsilon_0}{2}}[\mathbf{E},c\mathbf{B}]^T$ used in some previous literature \cite{Sommerfeld1910a,Sommerfeld1910b,Darwin1932,Berry1990,Berry2009,Mohr2010,Barnett2014,Bliokh2014a,Bliokh2015a,Bliokh2017a,Bliokh2017b}, where $T$ indicates the transpose.
-Depending on the work, the imaginary unit can be present as a factor of the electric or magnetic field component.
+The electromagnetic spinor in Eq.~\eqref{eq:wavefunctions} can be compared with previous approaches to construct a wave-function-like concept for photons.
+One conventional approach is to use the electromagnetic vector potential or four-potential in the role of the photon wave function \cite{Landau1982}.
+The Lorentz transformation of the electromagnetic four-potential predicts, for a radiation field in a general inertial frame, unobserved longitudinal and scalar photons \cite{Gupta1950,Yang2022}.
+The present eight-component electromagnetic spinor $\Psi$ is seen to be a generalization of the six-component quantity $\sqrt{\frac{\varepsilon_0}{2}}[\mathbf{E},c\mathbf{B}]^T$ used in some previous literature \cite{Sommerfeld1910a,Sommerfeld1910b,Darwin1932,Berry1990,Berry2009,Mohr2010,Barnett2014,Bliokh2014a,Bliokh2015a,Bliokh2017a,Bliokh2017b}, where $T$ indicates the transpose.
+Depending on the work, the imaginary unit can be present as a factor of the electric or magnetic-field component.
 In the case of real-valued fields, the sum of the electric and magnetic components of $\Psi_\Re$ is also seen to correspond to the three-component Weber vector $\sqrt{\frac{\varepsilon_0}{2}}(\mathbf{E}_\Re+ic\mathbf{B}_\Re)$ \cite{Weber1900,Kiessling2018}, also known as the Riemann-Silberstein vector \cite{Silberstein1907a,Silberstein1907b,Bateman1915,Stratton1941,BialynickiBirula1996,BialynickiBirula2003,BialynickiBirula2011,Good1957}.
 An expression that reminds the Weber vector, but generalizes to complex-valued fields, is the representation of the electromagnetic field in the space-time algebra \cite{Hestenes1966,Hestenes1987,Hestenes2003,Hestenes2005,Dressel2015} through a quantity $\sqrt{\frac{\varepsilon_0}{2}}(\mathbf{E}+Ic\mathbf{B})$, where the algebraic element $I$ satisfing $I^2=-1$ is not the imaginary unit, but a geometric object.
 In the previous two-component spinorial representations \cite{Sachs1961,Sachs1964,Perkins1978}, the spinors are formed by mixing different components of the electric and magnetic fields, e.g., $\varphi_1=\sqrt{\frac{\varepsilon_0}{2}}[(cB_{\Re z}-iE_{\Re z}),(cB_{\Re x}-iE_{\Re x})+i(cB_{\Re y}-iE_{\Re y})]^T$ and $\varphi_2=\sqrt{\frac{\varepsilon_0}{2}}[-(cB_{\Re x}-iE_{\Re x})+i(cB_{\Re y}-iE_{\Re y}),(cB_{\Re z}-iE_{\Re z})]^T$ corresponding to the representation by Sachs and Schwebel \cite{Sachs1961}.
 This representation does not generalize to complex-valued field amplitudes.